garrandall/popular-music-data/tracks/kyrie-mr--mister.md

 Somewhere between the soul and soft machine
 Is where I find myself again

-KÃ½rie, elÃ©ison
+KÃ½rie, eléison
 Down the road that I must travel
-KÃ½rie, elÃ©ison
+KÃ½rie, eléison
 Through the darkness of the night

-KÃ½rie, elÃ©ison
+KÃ½rie, eléison
 Where I'm going, will you follow?
-KÃ½rie, elÃ©ison
+KÃ½rie, eléison
 On a highway in the light

 When I was young, I thought of growing old